 Sanford is the most eastern township in Broome County, located approximately 30 miles outside of the City of Binghamton.
 It borders Chenango County to the north, Delaware County to the east, the State of Pennsylvania to the south, and the Towns of Windsor and Colesville to the west.
-Sanford is one of the county's largest municipalities in size, covering over 90 square miles in land area.
-The town has direct access to New York State Route 17 (future I-86), and more than 30,000 travelers pass through the town each day.
+Sanford is one of the county's largest municipalities in size, covering over 90 square miles in land area amd direct access to New York State Route 17 (future I-86).
 A map showing the location of Sanford within Broome County can be found in the Appendix.

-Sanford's rural character, abundant forests, and lakeside sites make it an attractive place and provide a variety of recreational opportunities to its residents and visitors.
+Sanford's rural character, abundant forests, and lakeside sites make it an attractive place and provide a variety of scenic and recreational opportunities to its residents and visitors.
 There are six hamlets and one village in the town including:

-- Danville: a hamlet located in the southern portion of town, near Laurel Lake - Deposit: originally an unincorporated settlement known as Deansville; now the Village of Deposit is located in both Broome and Delaware Counties, bisected by the Fort Stanwix Treaty Line - Gulf Summit: a hamlet located in southwest part of town, near the railroad - Howes: a hamlet located in the northwest portion of Sanford, along Route 41 - McClure: a hamlet located in the southern part of Sanford, along the railroad and near Route 17 - North Sanford: was formerly known as Potter's Settlement is a hamlet in the northeast part of town, located near Oquaga Creek State Park - Sanford: once known as Creek Settlement, this hamlet is located in central Sanford near the intersection of Routes 41 and 241
+- Danville: a hamlet located in the southern portion of town, near Laurel Lake - Village of Deposit: originally an unincorporated settlement known as Deansville; now the Village of Deposit is located in both Broome and Delaware Counties, bisected by the Fort Stanwix Treaty Line - Gulf Summit: a hamlet located in the southwest part of town, near the railroad - Howes: a hamlet located in the northwest portion of Sanford, along Route 41 - McClure: a hamlet located in the southern part of Sanford, along the railroad and near Route 17 - North Sanford: was formerly known as Potter's Settlement; a hamlet in the northeast part of town, located near Oquaga Creek State Park - Sanford: once known as Creek Settlement, this hamlet is located in central Sanford near the intersection of Routes 41 and 241